 Bruschetta is a healthier option compared to many appetizers and it’s vegetarian, which is a nice start to a light meal, or a meal all in itself.
 This recipe is not difficult to make because you prepare the toppings ahead of time, and layer them on a crostini at the last minute.
 Roasting squash and searing radicchio in a hot pan, along with a quick puree of garbanzos is the extent of preparation.

-These Bruschetta may not look like comfort food, but they certainly tastes like it – super creamy with a little sweetness from the cooked veggies.
-I like to add a fresh sprinkling of herbs on top for a bit of greenery, it just looks and tastes better.
-This recipe is definitely one you can mix-it-up and get as creative as you want – perhaps add some pomegranate seeds at Christmas for a pop of additional color….hmm – nice.
+These Bruschetta may not look like comfort food, but they certainly taste like it – super creamy with a little sweetness from the cooked vegetables.
+I like to add a fresh sprinkling of herbs on top for a bit of green, it just looks and tastes better.
+This recipe is definitely one you can mix-it-up and get as creative as you want – perhaps add some pomegranate seeds at Christmas for a pop of additional color.

 2 cups butternut squash, diced

 2 tablespoons olive oil + more for pan

 1. Preheat oven to 400 degrees.
 Place diced squash on a sheet pan and drizzle with 1 tablespoon olive oil, toss.
 Sprinkle squash with salt and pepper.
 Bake for 25-30 minutes or until fork tender, remove and let cool.

 2. In a bowl, whisk together balsamic, olive oil and 1/2 teaspoon salt.
 Remove radicchio leaves and toss with vinegar mixture.
 Let leaves marinate for 30 minutes.

 3. In a food processor, add chickpeas, thyme, garlic, 1 teaspoon salt and 1/2 teaspoon black pepper.
 Puree and drizzle in olive oil through feed tube until creamy.
 Remove and store in an airtight container in refrigerator until ready to assemble.